Nacionalismo: Changes in style

+Also in the 1940s, the writer and philosopher Jordán Bruno Genta rose to prominence within nationalist circles, often attempting to indoctrinate the military directly.
+An enemy of both communism and liberalism, he contributed a certain depth of analysis to various nationalist groups.
+He rejected excessive confidence in science and sought to base the search for truth on knowledge of God and obedience to the Catholic Church.
+He supported all dictatorships and, over time, became increasingly fanatically anti-communist, seeing communists everywhere: for Genta, both radicals—except for the most clearly conservative—and Peronists were a kind of disguised communists.

+By 1943, a military lodge known as the United Officers' Group (GOU), of nationalist tendency, appeared; it feared the threat of communism and defended neutrality.
+It was this group that organized the Revolution of 1943.

+The 1940s

 In the 1940s, the Nacionalistas rose from a fringe group to a substantial political force in Argentina.
 In the 1940s, the Nacionalistas emphasized the need for economic sovereignty, requiring greater industrialization and the take-over of foreign companies.
 By the 1940s, the Nacionalistas was effectively run by the military clique known as the Grupo de Oficiales Unidos (GOU).
 The GOU was highly suspicious of the threat of communism and the Nacionalistas supported the revolution of 1943.

 Nacionalistas took control of President Pedro Pablo Ramírez's junta in October 1943, changing Argentina's foreign policy by refusing to permit any further discussion with the United States on the issue of breaking Argentina's relations with the Axis powers.
 The United States government responded by freezing the assets of Argentine banks in their country.
 In power, the Nacionalistas pursued a policy of social justice by supporting the appointment of Juan Perón (who later became the President of Argentina) as the head of the department of labour on 28 October 1943.
 Perón declared that the Nacionalista government was committed to a "revolution" that would keep national wealth in Argentina, give workers their dues, improve living standards without provoking class conflict, and attack both communism and international capitalism.

 Facing pressure from the United States for Argentina to dissolve relations with the Axis powers, President Ramírez yielded on 26 January 1944.
 This was followed by Nacionalistas protesting this action and Ramírez banning all Nacionalista organizations in February.
 Nacionalista cabinet ministers resigned in protest, and the Nacionalistas subsequently overthrew Ramírez, retaining their hold on power of the government.

 As an ideology, Nacionalismo was militaristic, authoritarian, and sympathetic to the rule of a modern caudillo, who the Nationalists were frequently either hoping for or reinterpreting history to locate in the past.
 Along these lines, a significant part of the intellectual work of Nacionalismo was the creation of historical revisionism as an academic movement in Argentina.
 Nationalist historians published several works challenging the work of the liberal historians who had forged the dominant historical narrative of Argentina and presented 19th-century dictator Juan Manuel de Rosas as the kind of benevolent authoritarian leader that the country still needed.

-While the nationalists themselves never really managed to maintain political power despite participating in a handful of successful coups throughout the 20th century (see, for example, José Félix Uriburu).
-Their lasting legacy, however, is twofold: first, their enormous influence over the political discourse of contemporary Argentina, where right, left, and centre have all been heavily influenced by their discourse, in part through second-hand clerical and military influences and in part through Perón's adoption of some of their ideas and language.

-Second, the most recent military coup in Argentina was largely directed and conducted by Nationalists in the Argentine armed forces and most certainly dictated by their ideological legacy.
-The Montoneros who were their targets were also heavily influenced by Nacionalismo, though their political convictions were very different from those of the military officers.